marcpfuller/edgex-docs/docs_src/design/adr/security/0008-Secret-Creation-and-Distribution.md

 If security is enabled, secrets are retrieved from Vault.
 If security is disabled, secrets are retreived from the configuration provider.
-If the configuration provider is not available, secrets are read from the underlying `.toml`.
+If the configuration provider is not available, secrets are read from the underlying `.yaml`.
-It is taken as granted in this ADR that secrets originating in the configuration provider or from `.toml` configuration files are not secret.
+It is taken as granted in this ADR that secrets originating in the configuration provider or from `.yaml` configuration files are not secret.
 The fallback mechanism is provided as a convienience to the developer, who would otherwise have to litter their code with "if (isSecurityEnabled())" logic leading to implementation inconsistencies.